Country of Origin

 2-channel video system: Source: Oppo BDP-105; All-in-One: Simon Audio; Loudspeakers: German Physiks HRS-120, Zu Submission subwoofer; Power delivery: Furutech eTP-8, Room: ~6x4m

 Hubby dearest?
 Lumin's new P1 might just be.
-How so?
-It combines a plethora of digital inputs with one each analog RCA/XLR plus old-fashioned 'analog' remote with integrated IR eye no longer add-on USB dongle and complete 'digital' tablet control via its own app.
+It combines a plethora of digital inputs with one each analog RCA/XLR input.
+There's old-fashioned 'analog' remote with integrated IR eye no longer add-on USB dongle and complete 'digital' tablet control via its own app.
 Its latest firmware even embeds 47 lossless radio stations in the Internet Radio interface.
 In modern parlance that all makes it an audio hub.
-Lots of things go in, normally just one goes out – analog into your amplifier.
+Lots of things go in, normally just one goes out – analog into your amplifier on either RCA or XLR.
 And yes, you might still add a subwoofer and the ARC HDMI output into a television.

-Quick thinkers immediately wonder about volume.
+Quick thinkers immediately wonder.
+What about volume?
 With mixed analog/digital signals present, it could operate in either domain.
-Which one is it?
-Hello Leedh Processing, a virtually lossless new form of digital 32-bit volume algorithm that's also embraced by Soulution, Métronome and Vermeer.
+Which?
+Hello Leedh Processing, a virtually lossless new form of digital 32-bit volume algorithm.
+Tellingly, it's also embraced by Soulution, Métronome and Vermeer.
 French contributor Joël Chevassus finds it more transparent than the very best analog equivalents he's ever tried.
 By implication, P1 must first digitize its analog inputs.
 Hubris or hubba hubba?
 Opinions diverge.

 Would you like to download the current image?